Male Solos

 Wild Horse, 1957

-New to Jacob’s Pillow Dance Interactive, this extremely rare footage shows a French soloist in his U.S. debut, years before he teamed up with Pina Bausch and solidified his place in dance history.
+This extremely rare footage shows a French soloist in his U.S. debut, years before he teamed up with Pina Bausch and solidified his place in dance history.
+It was performed in silence, so there’s no sound accompanying this clip.

 Next: